PhenomenalTechs-hub/Todo-List-Angular-CA/README.md

 # CaTodoList

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.
+1. This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.
+2. This project is hosted on https://ca-todo-list-6080.netlify.app/

 ## Development server